Keyfactor/kfutil/README.md

 *WARNING* - The `login` command will store your Keyfactor credentials in a file on your local machine.
 This file is not encrypted and is not secure.
 It is recommended that you use the `login` command only on your local machine and not on a shared machine.
-Instead of using the `login` command, you can set the environmental variables listed above.
+Instead of using the `login` command, you can set the environmental variables listed above. **You may also choose to use login and provide an empty password, in this mode you will be prompted for your password each time you run a command.**

 ```bash
 kfutil login